thoughtbot/factory_bot/GETTING_STARTED.md

         posts_count 5
       end

-      # the after(:create) yields two values; the user instance itself and the
+      # within the  the dynamic association block, pass self as the user and
-      # evaluator, which stores all values from the factory, including transient
+      # the post factory will know to associate with the generated user.
-      # attributes; `create_list`'s second argument is the number of records
+      # `create_list`'s second argument is the number of records
       # to create and we make sure the user is associated properly to the post
-      after(:create) do |user, evaluator|
-        create_list(:post, evaluator.posts_count, user: user)
-      end
+      posts { build_list(:post, posts_count, user: self) }
     end
   end
 end